mk-fg/infinite-image-scroller/README.rst

 - Load stuff when scrolling in either direction, not just one.

 - More keybindings - scroll to next image, linger on one image.

-- Load ScrollerConf from ini or something, for diff keybindings and such.

 - 2d grid mode.